 The Ground Cover report shows a ground cover and minimum ground cover map for the selected Lot or Lots on Plan generated from satellite imagery.
-The ground cover map displayed is for the season and the year selected.
+The ground cover map displayed is for the month and the year selected.
 The minimum ground cover map indicates the lowest ground cover for each satellite pixel in the selected Lot (or Lots) on Plan since the early 1980s.
 The report also shows a time series graph (1988 to the present) of percentage ground cover values derived from two sources: pasture modelling and satellite imagery.

 The Ground Cover - Regional Comparison report shows the ground cover levels over time for the dominant land types for the selected Lot (or Lots) on Plan.
 Property ground cover levels are compared to the ground cover levels over time for the same land types on similar land tenures in the local region, defined by a 25km or 50km radius around the selected area depending on the size of the area.